dirkraft/nightmare-server/README.md

 commands to your docker-machine daemon thing (which is running in VirtualBox). https://docs.docker.com/machine/get-started/

+Pretty much have to do this in all your shells everytime you start your docker-machine or open a new shell.

+    eval $(docker-machine env)

 Retrieve and run the latest image from dockerhub.
 This will start it in the current shell so you can watch any output.
 Quit the container with ctrl-C.